 Antelope Valley Indian Museum Exhibits

 Each room in the house has a unique theme.

-Antelope Valley Room – Focused on native America people that lived in the Antelope Valley.
+Antelope Valley Room – Focused on native American people that lived in the Antelope Valley.
 Spearheads, pottery, shells, and ornaments.

 Great Basin Room – Collection of Native American artifacts from California, Oregon, Nevada, Wyoming, and Colorado.

-Southwest Gallery – Displaying some very rare and unusual artifacts of southwestern natives including pottery, stone tools, mortars, and beads.
+Southwest Gallery – Displaying some scarce and unusual artifacts of southwestern natives, including pottery, stone tools, mortars, and beads.